VanLinLin/icsi418y-pa1/README.md

 ## Features
 - Type the task name in the input box, choose the priority and click `Add Task` button to add new task.
-- Click `Done` to mark task finished.
+- Click `Complete` to mark task finished.
 - Click `Delete` to delete the task.

 ## Known Issues / Unfinished